Kromamak/ahk_v1_scripts/autoclicker/autoclicker.md

 > > Theoretically the script could do 64 CPS,\
 > > but it efffectively caps at 16 CPS in Autohotkey v1.

-The click intervals reported in the logs were

 Initial measurements:\
 `CPS: ~16`\
 `Intervals: ~62-63 ms`